Top 5 Bigfoot Theories: What Is Bigfoot Really?

 Is Bigfoot Real?

 Since no Bigfoot has been willing to come forward, and nobody has ever captured one, how do we really know anything at all about this monstrous man-ape?
 Sure there’s evidence: photographs and videos, plaster footprint casts, and a few hair samples, but nothing definitive.
 Most of our knowledge comes from first-hand reports.

-Fortunately, people run into Bigfoot all the time, though it seems people without cameras, and those with cameras that can’t focus very well, are more likely to encounter the beast.
+Fortunately, people see Bigfoot all over the world.
+Unfortunately, it seems people without cameras, and those with cameras that can’t focus very well, are more likely to encounter the beast.
 From these accounts and legends we’ve pieced together the picture of a large, hairy, bipedal humanoid we call Bigfoot.

 As for me, I'm not totally convinced.
 Shouldn’t an 8-foot monster supposedly lurking in every corner of the continent be easier to track down?
 Even though sightings allegedly occur all the time, we have no way to prove the creature really exists.
 Eventually we have to ask ourselves if we’re missing something here.
 Could there be more to this mythical creature than we realize?

 This article examines several Bigfoot theories, and attempts to answer the question: What is Bigfoot?

 Theory #1: Bigfoot is a Rare North-American Primate